-How I wish to walk from one village, to a town, a district to the capital conducting a research and creating meaningful networks for realisation of Sexual and Reproductive Health and Rights.
+How I wish to walk from one village, to a town, a district to the capital in pursuit of creating awareness and advocating for realisation of Sexual and Reproductive Health and Rights.
 That is not it for now, but trust me to have a few relations of Ugandans both men and women in Kenya that are going to make this post a success.
-Contraceptive behaviour changes in Uganda is scarce, yet it remains the epitome of high fertility, maternal and neonatal mortality rates in Africa.
+Contraceptive behaviour change in Uganda is scarce, yet it remains the epitome of high fertility, maternal and neonatal mortality rates in Africa.
 The prevalence of modern family planning is recommended as the most cost effective manner of combating population boom estimated at 46 million (World Bank, 2020).
 Only 30% of married women utilise modern contraceptives citing the role played by sociocultural inhibitors.
 Studies link sociocultural expectations and values attached to women, marriage and child bearing as a major hinderance in utilising modern contraception.
-This demographic boom has been notable development implications.
+This demographic boom has had notable development implications.

 Insufficient information, societal attitudes and contraceptive change behaviour are burdening women with prevalent burdens